hannahhle/golden-search/README.md

     - need to check if step size too small/big
 - pure newton
     - i havent figured out a stop condition yet lol
+    - need to add condition to check for singular matrices